tomcam/mity-cutest/README.md

-# mity-cutest tutorial
-Tutorial for CUTest C unit testing framework by mity
+# Tutorial for CUTest C unit testing framework by mity

-This step-by-step tutorial shows how to create a unit test suite for modules written in C.
+This step-by-step tutorial shows how to create a unit test suite for modules written in C. It assumes you are using a command-line C compiler (gcc in this case).

 * Create a tiny library written in C consisting of a single source and single header file.
 This is a library file so it doesn't have a `main()`.
 * Compile it using the command line (Unix/MacOS)